What if Rachel Lives?

 What then is the meaning of the reappearing Rachel?

 Why does Jeremiah’s dream replace the weeping inconsolable Jacob with a weeping, inconsolable Rachel?
 As I stated earlier, a rewrite of the Genesis story with a living Rachel would likely have had a huge impact on the family.
 We all know such alternate realities cannot exist; family histories cannot be changed but the text seems to want us to consider the effect of a living Rachel.
 With his mother in her proper place, Joseph would have been better schooled on humility and brotherhood.
 The coat of many colors would not have happened, or coats would have been distributed to all the brothers.
 Regardless Rachel would have had a mother’s eye for her son’s safety.
-In many other ways Rachel’s presence would have bettered the social interaction of Jacob’s family, as I mentioned, likely protecting Dinah from a dangerous association.
+In many other ways Rachel’s presence would have bettered the social interaction of Jacob’s family.
 In fact, the whole narrative from Genesis 35 on would have improved for Jacob’s household.

 Jeremiah seeing Rachel in his dream is implying something about a future redemptive cycle.
 Rachel and Ephraim appear very near the end of the dream.
 Jeremiah will give Baruch a few more lines of the dream before he awakes.